188.8.131.52 Temporary accommodation & RA

 If someone is paying to occupy premises in order to personally provide a substantial level of care (1.1.C.15) to another person, they may be eligible for RA.
 The person receiving care must need that level of care for at least 14 consecutive days.

-Act reference: SSAct section 13(2) Amounts are rent in relation to a person if…, section 13(9) A person is in a care situation if…
+Act reference: SSAct section 13(2) Amounts are rent in relation to the person if …, section 13(9) … a person is in a care situation if …

 Temporary accommodation following a natural disaster

 RA may be payable to income support recipients (including ineligible homeowners) who are renting temporary accommodation because their own home has been made uninhabitable.
 This may, or may not, be caused by a natural disaster (flood, fire, earthquake etc).
 In these situations, the temporary accommodation is regarded as the recipient's principal home.

 Note: There can be only one principal home at any given time and rent for separate residences cannot be added together for these purposes.